16 Savvy Comebacks For Handling Chronic Complainers

 young man and woman chatting on park bench

 Having a grown-up conversation is sometimes the least satisfying but most effective route to finding a solution.
-Clear, concise communication is key, and giving the chronic complainer a chance to right their wrongs may save their relationship with you.
+Clear, concise communication is key, and giving the chronic complainer a chance to right their wrongs may save their relationship with you (here’s some more in-depth advice, according to The Cut).
 Besides, they should at least respect the fact that you’re being honest and direct with them!

 8. Threaten to tell the boss that they’re bad for morale.